Skip to main content

 Michigan Medicaid Health Plans

-In October 2024, Michigan’s Medicaid Health Plans will have the opportunity to begin offering ILOS [PDF - 193 KB] that address certain beneficiaries’ food and nutrition-related needs.
-Community partnerships are essential to ILOSs, as plans will be required to develop and maintain a network of providers for service delivery.
-In their draft ILOS Policy Guide [PDF - 607 KB] released in July 2024, the Michigan Department of Health and Human Services stated its preference and requirements for plans to contract with Michigan-based community organizations:
+Beginning in 2024, Michigan’s Medicaid Health Plans introduced ILOS [PDF - 193 KB] that include services addressing food and nutrition-related needs.
+Community partnerships are central to these efforts, as plans are expected to develop provider networks that include locally based organizations.
+In the final ILOS Policy Guide, the Michigan Department of Health and Human Services (MDHHS) stated its preference and requirements for plans to contract with Michigan-based community organizations.

 MDHHS has a strong preference for ILOS Providers to be locally based.
 However, MDHHS recognizes that locally based ILOS Providers may need to develop infrastructure, capacity, and experience to deliver ILOS.
-In contract year 2025, MDHHS is requiring at least 30% of ILOS are provided by locally based ILOS Providers.
+In contract year 2025, MDHHS is requiring that at least 30% of each ILOS service type must be delivered by locally based providers, as measured by service volume.

 To be a locally based ILOS Provider, an organization must:

 Throughout the planning of its ILOS implementation, the Michigan Department of Health and Human Services engaged the community in various ways.
-In March 2024, it released a Request for Information seeking public feedback on its four proposed evidence-based ILOSs [PDF - 320 KB] to address enrollee’s HRSNs, as well as their proposed populations that would be eligible for such services.
+In March 2024, it released a Request for Information seeking public feedback on its four proposed evidence-based ILOS [PDF - 320 KB] as well as their proposed populations that would be eligible for such services.
 The agency also sought input from external partners [PDF - 2.4 MB] upon drafting the ILOS Policy Guide in July 2024.

 California Department of Health Care Services